FRCTeam1073-TheForceTeam/viper/www/planner-instructions.md

  The team numbers are editable.

-  - Erase a team number and click off elsewhere to remove it.
+  - Erase a team number and click elsewhere to remove it.
   - Focus on an empty team slot and press a team button or type a team number to add a team.

 Stats will show up when all six team numbers have been entered.